John Souch: Paintings

 Few authenticated works survive, though several are attributed to him.

 A portrait of George Puleston of Emral Park, near Wrexham, may be found in the Tate Gallery, London.

-There is a fine betrothal or wedding portrait, 'Unknown Lady and Gentleman', and signed 'J.S.
+There is a fine betrothal or wedding portrait, Unknown Lady and Gentleman, and signed 'J.S.
 Fec.1640' at the Grosvenor Museum, Chester.
 (In this picture, the lady holds a tulip, a motif redolent of Dutch folk art, perhaps suggesting a visit to the Netherlands by the artist.)

-Souch's masterpiece is undoubtedly 'Sir Thomas Aston at the Deathbed of his Wife', a painting of Sir Thomas Aston, 1st Baronet and family attending his dying wife.
-It has pride of place in one of the galleries of Manchester City Art Gallery.
+Souch's masterpiece is undoubtedly Sir Thomas Aston at the Deathbed of his Wife, a painting of Sir Thomas Aston, 1st Baronet and family attending his dying wife.
+It is part of Manchester Art Gallery collection.
+In the painting, Aston wears a commemorative pendant of his son Robert who died in 1634; on 19 April 2026, The Guardian reported that the pendant in the painting had been rediscovered when its current owners viewed the painting while visiting the Manchester Art Gallery.

 Later life

 Souch continued his association with the Chester Guild, which records him as 'mort' (dead) in 1645.
 It is possible that Souch, like Randle Holme, his master, was a royalist supporter, and had died in Chester as a consequence of the siege by the parliamentary army.